LeeYongjun1030/Machine-Learning_Projects/README.md

 😃 My Machine-Learing Projects are stored in Here.
-🏫 This Projects are the assignments of my university class.

 PA1 - Basic Statistic and Affine Transformation
 PA2 - **Artifical Neural Network** / Error Function and Weight update